WalletScrutiny/WalletScrutinyCom/_pages/about.md

 verifiable, with some even hiding the team in secrecy, making them the perfect candidates for exit scams.

-How can we raise awarenes to the issue of released binaries not being what the authors claim they are?
+How can we raise awareness to the issue of released binaries not being what the authors claim they are?
 Do we need a few wallets exit-scamming or can we protect at least the cautious users?
 And lastly, are the cautious users willing to chip in to improve the situation in one form or another?